Burma campaign: Japanese advance to the Indian frontier

 After the fall of Rangoon in March 1942, the Allies attempted to make a stand in the north of the country (Upper Burma), having been reinforced by a Chinese Expeditionary Force.
 The Japanese had also been reinforced by two divisions made available by the capture of Singapore and defeated both the newly organised Burma Corps and the Chinese force.
-The Allies were also faced with growing numbers of Burmese insurgents and the civil administration broke down in the areas they still held.
+The Allies were also faced with growing numbers of Burmese insurgents, and the civil administration broke down in the areas they still held.
 With their forces cut off from almost all sources of supply, the Allied commanders finally decided to evacuate their forces from Burma.
 On 16 April, in Burma, 7,000 British soldiers were encircled by the Japanese 33rd Division during the Battle of Yenangyaung and rescued by the Chinese 38th Division.

 The retreat was conducted in very difficult circumstances.
 Starving refugees, disorganised stragglers, and the sick and wounded clogged the primitive roads and tracks leading to India.
 Burma Corps managed to make it most of the way to Imphal, in Manipur in India, just before the monsoon broke in May 1942, having lost most of their equipment and transport.
 There, they found themselves living out in the open under torrential rains in extremely unhealthy circumstances.
 The army and civil authorities in India were very slow to respond to the needs of the troops and civilian refugees.

-Due to lack of communication, when the British retreated from Burma, almost none of the Chinese knew about the retreat.
+Due to a lack of communication, when the British retreated from Burma, almost none of the Chinese knew about the retreat.
 Realising that they could not win without British support, some of the X Force committed by Chiang Kai-shek made a hasty and disorganised retreat to India, where they were put under the command of the American General Joseph Stilwell.
-After recuperating they were re-equipped and retrained by American instructors.
-The rest of the Chinese troops tried to return to Yunnan through remote mountainous forests and of these, at least half died.
+After recuperating, they were re-equipped and retrained by American instructors.
+The rest of the Chinese troops tried to return to Yunnan through remote mountainous forests, and of these, at least half died.